IntentArchitect/Docs/articles/application-templates/about-application-templates/about-application-templates.md

 Application Templates allow specifying a pre-defined set of options of which [Modules](xref:application-development.applications-and-solutions.about-modules) and Metadata (for [Designers](xref:application-development.modelling.about-designers)) to automatically install into a new [Application](xref:application-development.applications-and-solutions.about-applications) during its creation.

-To illustrate this, from the home screen create a sample .NET Core Application using the `Clean Architecture .NET Core 3.1` Application Template.
+To illustrate this, from the home screen create a sample .NET Core Application using the `Clean Architecture .NET` Application Template.
 Fill out the Application's name, location, and the Solution name, then click `NEXT`.
 The wizard then moves to next page which displays the high-level _Components_ that make up the Application Template.

 ![Application Template Components](images/application-template-components.png)